The Organics Infrastructure (Large and Small) Grants Program has 5 streams:

 The Home Composting stream is no longer offered.

-The Organics Infrastructure (Large and Small) Grants Program is funded by the Environmental Trust (the Trust) and delivered through a partnership between the Trust and the NSW Environment Protection Authority.
+The Organics Infrastructure (Large and Small) Grants Program is delivered through a partnership between the NSW Environmental Trust and the Energy, Climate Change and Sustainability Division (ECCS, formerly EPA) of the Department of Planning, Industry and Environment as part of the Waste Less, Recycle More initiative.

 The Business Organics Recycling stream provides funds for businesses, government institutions and not-for-profit organisations to:

-- reduce the amount of organic waste going to landfill by improving the on-site management of organic wastes.
+- reduce the amount of organic waste going to landfill by improving on-site management.

 - businesses and local councils – from $75,000 to $500,000, to cover up to 50% of project costs